younuskhan73/Industry-Analytics-Tableau-Dashboard/README.md

-All KPIs are created using Tableau calculated fields (Parameters = End Date and Start Date also used).
+&nbsp;All KPIs are created using Tableau calculated fields (Parameters = End Date and Start Date also used).